 Day two is all about experiencing the unexpected, and we couldn’t think of a better place to start than a hearty breakfast at The Mud Hole in Downtown Rapid City.
 Known for its no-nonsense atmosphere and delicious fare, The Mud Hole is half thrift store, half hometown diner.

 After breakfast, make your way to one of the city’s first tourist attractions, Dinosaur Park.
-Perched on a ridge overlooking the city, this quirky park boasts not only large vintage dinosaur sculptures but also some of the best panoramic views in Rapid City.
+Perched on a ridge overlooking the city, this quirky park boasts not only large vintage dinosaur sculptures but also some of the best panoramic views of Rapid City.
 It's a perfect mix of nostalgia and natural beauty.
-Continue the journey up Skyline Drive to experience the best scenic drive found in city limits.
+Continue the journey up Skyline Drive to experience the best scenic drive found within city limits.
 With multiple lookout points, be sure to stop and take in the stunning Black Hills landscape.
 You’ll even be able to spot the iconic Black Elk Peak – the highest point in South Dakota.

 Turn off onto Highway 16 at Three Forks to head to your next stop – Mount Rushmore.
 Seeing those colossal faces carved into the mountain never gets old, and it’s a must-see for any biker cruising through the Black Hills.